fundor333/fundor333.github.io/content/post/2024/why-do-i-disinstall-pipenv-and-use-only-poetry/index.md

 ## Conclusion

-This is a generic python project but you can do it for all the type of projects and make your personal [templating repo of Github](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository)
+This is the consempt for a generic python project but you can do it for all the type of projects and make your personal [templating repo of Github](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) and add other stuff, for example a blank template for Kubernates with some type of checker of the config (maybe with _pre-commit_).

+You can also expand the idea adding some _dotfile_ for the IDE, like the config for running the project with multiple setting (dev mod, presentation, online, staging) or the default config four your prefer CI tool.